buy the book ribbon

 - name: Export container image locally

-1 Having this step also allows us to work around an issue with compatility between Apple’s new ARM-based chips and our server’s x86/amd64 architecture.
-You could also use this platform: to cross-build docker images for a rasbperry pi from a regular PC, or vice-versa.
+1 I needed this platform attribute to work around an issue with compatibility between Apple’s new ARM-based chips and our server’s x86/amd64 architecture.
+You could also use this platform: to cross-build docker images for a Rasberry Pi from a regular PC, or vice-versa.
+It does no harm in any case.

 $ ssh [email protected]